-It is the legislature that has the power to determine the necessity of taking property for public use, as well as the amount of property to be taken.
+The legislature (whether it's city council, county supervisors, state representatives, or members of the U.S. Congress) has the power to determine the necessity of taking property for public use, as well as the amount of property that can be taken.
 Most takings must comport with legislative language that mandates under what circumstances such an action is justified or necessary.
+However, federal, state, and local governments all must comply with the "Takings Clause" of the Fifth Amendment, which requires takings to be for "public use."

 Government Condemnation Power